m-kupiec/compendium-javascript/README.md

 ### 💠 Comma

-Each of the expressions separated with comma is evaluated and the result of the last one is returned, e.g. `(1 + 2, 3 + 4)` returns `7`
+Each of the expressions separated with a comma is evaluated and the result of the last one is returned, e.g. `(1 + 2, 3 + 4)` returns `7`

 `,` has lower precedence than `=` operator